UzairKhurshid/hapi_app/README.md

 The API will be available at http://localhost:3000

+# API Documentation
+The API documentation is available in the hapi_documentation.txt file located in the root directory.

 # Postman Collection
 This project's Postman collection is attached in the root directory (hapi_app_postman.json)